 - You or your partner self-medicate.
 Drinking to help yourself handle emotions, pain, negativity, or stress is self-medicating and it can lead to a problem.
 Over prolonged use, you or your partner may come to rely on alcohol instead of coping with emotions and stress and dealing with them in a healthy way.

 - Your health is suffering.
 If you have poor health or visible signs of drinking, frequent hangovers, frequent headache, nausea, or upset stomach, alcohol may be interfering with your health.
-Alcohol damages the gastrointestinal lining of the stomach, which reduces nutrient absorption, can result in medical problems, and can result in nutrient deficiencies.
+Alcohol damages the gastrointestinal lining of the stomach.
+This reduces nutrient absorption, can result in medical problems and can result in nutrient deficiencies.
 If your health is suffering because of alcohol and you aren’t stopping because of it, you likely need help.